Accessibility statement

 We have links to the University's welcome guides for new students, tips on brushing up your skills, and recommended reading.

 Will you be joining us this year?
 Congratulations!
-In early September, we will provide more information about induction sessions and social activities which will take place in your first week.
+About one week before you arrive in York, we will provide more information about induction sessions and social activities which will take place in your first few days here.
 The aim of these sessions is to help you settle into life as quickly as possible.

 Questions?
 Contact us!
 Email us at cs-pgt-admissions@york.ac.uk and we'll be happy to help.